c0rp3n/cento/README.md

 Cento is an implementation of John K. Outsterhout's Corner Stitching in modern C++.
 It intends to be a generic library for testing different tile structures.

+It is named after the latin word cento which stands for "patchwork garment", the corner stitching data structure when visualised typically looks like a patchwork garment or quilt so it is a fitting name.

 ## Abstract

 Corner stitching is a technique for representing rectangular two-dimensional